taikedz/dedupe/README.md

 By default, this scours just the files of the specified directory, and lists files that have matching hashes

-Can be caused to be recursive with `-R`

 ```sh
 dedupe compare .../path1 .../path2
 ```